karlveske/karlveske/README.md

 ## 🌱 Currently Obsessed with:
 - Data and Information Systems
-- Using systems and data to build better businesses and improve operations.
+- Using systems and data to build better businesses and improve their value and operations.

 ## 💼 Work Experience:
 - **Marketing Specialist at  Wynter (2021 - 2024)**